 College Access and Career Readiness

-The College Access and Career Readiness Program (CACR) is one of Netter Center’s University Assisted Community School (UACS) programs, focusing on the college access and success of public high school students in West Philadelphia.
+The College Access and Career Readiness Program (CACR) is one of the Netter Center’s University Assisted Community School (UACS) programs, focusing on the high school, post-secondary, and career success of public high school students in West Philadelphia.
 CACR’s mission is to help students in West Philadelphia to successfully prepare for and connect with postsecondary pursuits that will positively impact their lives and their community.

 Junior Jump Start: Juniors who want to attend a 2- or 4-year college are matched with Penn students.
 They meet once/week for 8-10 weeks, learning about the college search and application process.
 Students learn about college-related terminology, the connections between majors and careers, and financial aid.
 By the end of the program, students will have a list of the schools that they want to apply to in the fall.